Jank1310/imgd/API.md

 ### GET
 Returns the posts of a channel.
 If the channel does not exist, an empty posts array is returned.
+If no channel is given, a list of global posts (from all channels) is returned.

 + Response 200 (application/json)